Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 - Extend the product database by adding a new product : gift cards
 - Display number of products available with or without applying filter in the shop section
 - Free delivery for purchase about 20 euros.
-- Build a FAQ / helpcenter
+- Build a FAQ / helpcenter / education platform
+- Sort productS alphabetically A -Z

 # Techonolgies used